 It was reported on January 22, 2013, by The New York Times that Johnson & Johnson, the manufacturer, found that the device could potentially fail in nearly 40% of implanted patients.

 On May 17, 2013, Johnson & Johnson announced its plans to stop selling some of its metal-on-metal hip devices.
 This move follows the filing of nearly 11,000 lawsuits over the company’s now recalled Depuy implant.
+If you wish to take legal action, work on your case with our defective product attorneys to increase the chances of a successful outcome.

 If you have experienced pain, injury or have had to endure a replacement surgery due to the malfunction of a DePuy hip replacement, you may be entitled to collect damages.
 Fill out our free case evaluation form to see if you are eligible for a potential lawsuit.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are FREE.
 Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
 Call us at 1-800-537-8185 today.